 Inside City Hall, a section of the World Trade Center’s red steel core is displayed in a Plexiglas case.
 The material for both monuments was presented to O’Fallon by the City of New York in 2001.

-Get Directions to 9-11 Memorial
+Plan a route to the 9-11 Memorial

 100 North Main Street, O'Fallon, MO 63366 (East parking lot)